Graph Learning Is Suboptimal in Causal Bandits: INTRODUCTION

 \paragraph{Causal Bandits.} The causal bandit problem was first introduced in \cite{lattimore2016causal}, where the authors considered simple regret minimization with access to causal background knowledge, showing that such knowledge can significantly improve learning efficiency.
 Since then, causal bandits have been studied under a variety of settings and assumptions.
 Examples include assuming access to the distribution of parents of the reward node under each intervention~\cite{CUCB-lu2020regret, pre-pareto-bilodeau2022adaptively, pareto-liucausal, pure2-sen2017identifying}, restricting the causal model to be linear~\cite{linear1-varici2023causal, linear2-yan2024robust, linear3-yan2024linear}, incorporating action costs into a budget constraint~\cite{budget-nair2021budgeted, jamshidi2024confounded}, studying combinatorial causal bandits with binary generalized linear models (BGLM)~\cite{feng2023combinatorial, pure-xiongcombinatorial}, and addressing best-arm identification~\cite{shahverdikondori2025optimal, unknown-comb-feng2025combinatorial}.
 Another line of work proposed offline approaches to reduce the action space by identifying so-called possibly optimal intervention sets (POMIS) before the learning process begins~\cite{pomis-lee2018structural, non-manipulable-lee2019structural}.

 Causal bandits with an \emph{unknown graph structure} have also been investigated.
 In~\cite{unknwon-tree-lu2021causal, mikhail-konobeev2025causal}, the authors proposed algorithms in the atomic intervention setting that first identify the parents of the reward node and later run a standard regret minimization algorithm on the identified set.
 These algorithms are inherently limited to atomic interventions. \cite{unknwon-tree-lu2021causal} proved a lower bound that showed when the reward node has a single parent and only atomic interventions are allowed, without additional distributional assumptions, no algorithm can achieve regret better than that of standard bandit algorithms applied to the full action set.
-The combinatorial causal bandits with an unknown graph under the BGLM model was studied in \cite{unknown-comb-feng2025combinatorial}. \cite{linear3-yan2024linear, linear4-unknown-peng2025asymmetric} considered linear causal models with unknown graphs.
+The combinatorial causal bandits with an unknown graph under the BGLM model was studied in \cite{unknown-comb-feng2025combinatorial}. \cite{additive-malek2023additive} studied causal bandits with an unknown graph under an additive outcome assumption and general interventions, showing that the problem can be reduced to an additive combinatorial linear bandit with full-bandit feedback.
+For continuous models, \cite{linear3-yan2024linear} studied unknown-graph causal bandits under linear structural equations.
+More recently, \cite{linear4-unknown-peng2025asymmetric} considered unknown-graph causal bandits with soft interventions under a linear structural equation model and proposed a sub-graph learning UCB method that controls false negative graph errors.
+Similarly, \cite{unknown-new2-zhao2025causal} studied unknown-graph causal bandits under a Gaussian linear DAG, using backdoor adjustment to combine observational and experimental data in a UCB algorithm.
 Finally, \cite{elahi2024partial} demonstrated that, when the graph is unknown, partial causal discovery suffices to identify the set of POMISs.

 In contrast to the aforementioned works, we do not assume any particular structure on the graph or the distribution.
 We allow interventions of size $m$, thus generalizing previous studies that only consider atomic or general interventions.